ReCoded-Org/react-challenge/README.md

     You might need to add more HTML elements and/or CSS rules.

     You are required to add as much Javascript code as you can.
+##note please check the deadline any commits after that will not be accepted!